BoBBy1k/restaurant-reservation/README.md

 # Little Lemon Reservation MVP

+This Project is still a WIP.
+More design elements will be added to the mockup.

 This is a simple Reservation Page with client-side form validation implemented into a mockup of a restaurant site with a focus on mobile-first and responsive design.
 The project uses a "Barrel Exports" Folder structure allowing increased modularity.

 Technologies used: React, React Router, Bootstrap